kab01m/cap3d/README.md

 # cap3d
-sun-following lens system, based on RPI and stepper motors
+Sun-following lens system, based on RPI and stepper motors.
+Not working.